healthpotatoes/healthpotatoes/README.md

 ### MongoDB

 We are using MongoDB for the backend.
-You will need to setup your own development MongoDB database if you need a backend for your development tasks.
+You will need to setup your own MongoDB database if you need a backend for your development tasks.
 You can easily setup a MongoDB account and database folowing these instructions:
 [MongoDB account and database setup](https://docs.atlas.mongodb.com/getting-started/)

 Once you have your MongoDB URI, you will need to create a `.env` file in the root or backend directory of your cloned project.